Exploring Identity Theft Statistics in the Age of Data Breaches

 (ITRC Aftermath report)

-Having your identity stolen is an ordeal to say the least.
+Having your identity stolen is an ordeal.
 Your bank account and credit score ratings are far from the only things that suffer.
 A traumatic event like this can also affect your relationship with family and friends.

 In an ITRC survey of identity theft victims, 45% of respondents said they didn’t get enough support from their family, while 65% said the same about their friends.